Arizona Science Center, Phoenix, Arizona, May 4, 2018

 Arizona Science Center, Phoenix, Arizona, April 29, 2017

-For Astronomy Day at the Arizona Science Center, Kai Staats will present his 3rd film “LIGO Detection” about the September 14, 2015 detection of two distant, merging black holes, and a special sneak preview of a new planetarium film about Laser Interferometer Gravitational-wave Observatory.
-Details coming soon!
+For Astronomy Day at the Arizona Science Center, Kai Staats presented his 3rd film “LIGO Detection” about the September 14, 2015 detection of two distant, merging black holes, and a special sneak preview of a new planetarium film about Laser Interferometer Gravitational-wave Observatory.

 National Center for Supercomputing Applications, Urbana-Champaign, Illinois, April 10, 2017